kimzuni/longvinter-docker-server/docs/en/README.md

 > [Crontab Generator](https://crontab-generator.org).

 Example Usage: If BACKUP_CRON_EXPRESSION to `0 2 * * *`, the backup script will run every day at 2:00 AM.
-The default is set to run at midnight every night.
+This is affected by the environment variable TZ value and the default is set to run at midnight every night.

 ## Configuring Automatic Updates with Cron